Best Campgrounds In Maine

 Natanis Point offers you an authentic wilderness camping experience if that’s what you crave.
 Whether you want to relax by your campfire or participate in some of the numerous activities that are on offer here, you’ll find something to please.
 There’s a secluded campsite too that’s only accessible by canoe or boat.

-This location is one for those of you who want a backcountry camping experience that’s close to nature and takes you right away from the noise and crowds of the city.
-There are 337 campsites to choose from, including two backcountry camping spots.
+This location is for those who want a backcountry camping experience close to nature, taking you far away from the noise and crowds of the city.
+There are 337 campsites to choose from, including two backcountry spots.
 One of those sites requires a three-mile hike from the Roaring Brook campsite to the Chimney Rock site.

-- Potable water (there is no drinking water provided here)
+- Potable water (there’s no drinking water provided here)

 - Cooking equipment.
-You can cook on a Coleman-style stove on your porch or the picnic table provided outside your cabin.
+You can cook on a Coleman-style stove on your porch or on the picnic tables provided outside your cabin.
 All cabins may use the fireplace that’s located on the lawn.